hamzaalsinwi/cube-3prime/README.md

 ### Observations

-While testing all odd cubes in the range `"3 ≤ n ≤ 2,642,245"`, we found that every valid representation of an odd cube as a sum of three distinct prime numbers always included the number `"3"`.
+While testing all odd cubes in the range "3 ≤ n ≤ 2,642,245", we found that every cube had at least one valid representation as the sum of three distinct primes that included the number "3".
 That is, for all such cases:

 "n³ = p + q + r" with "{p, q, r} ⊇ {3}"